 Provides a digest of every EU competition, case, regulation, notice, judgment and decision.

-Contains digests of cases and a possibly to find cases by subject, legal questions, types of agreements, concepts and keywords.
+Contains digests of cases and indexes to find cases by subject, legal questions, types of agreements, concepts and keywords.

 European Union law guide